Tom Pratt (footballer, born 1995)

-Thomas Pratt (born 3 June 1995) is an English footballer who plays as a forward for club Nantwich Town.
+Thomas Pratt (born 3 June 1995) is an English footballer who plays as a forward for Northern Premier League Premier Division club Hyde United.

 Career

 Pratt began his career with Bury and made his professional debut on 13 April 2013 in a 1–0 defeat against Oldham Athletic, and later went on loan to Mossley in August 2013.
 He left Bury having mutually terminated his contract on 4 January 2014.

 Pratt joined Ashton United on 23 June 2014.

 in June 2017 he joined Trafford.

 Later that year he moved to Hyde United. establishing himself as a cult hero at Hyde due to the effort he puts in to every performance.

 In May 2023, Pratt signed for Northern Premier League Premier Division club Guiseley.
 On 24 January 2024, he was loaned to Marine until 3 March but he was recalled on 23 February.

 In June 2024, Pratt joined Nantwich Town on a permanent basis having had a short loan spell with the club the previous season.

+In May 2025, Pratt rejoined Hyde United on a permanent basis, rejoining the tigers.